andy-techen/github-trends/README.md

 # github-trends
-A tool to fetch popular repos and keywords on Github/Twitter.
+Tool for fetching popular repos and keywords on Github/Twitter.
 Run the app with [app.py](app.py) or access the deployed app at [https://github-trends-moz.herokuapp.com/](https://github-trends-moz.herokuapp.com/)

 ## Requirements